mobinaheidari/RouteRunner/README.md

 * **Responsibilities:** Manages the FusedLocationProvider, handles foreground service notifications, runs the mathematical geofencing logic, and broadcasts pure, raw `LatLng` data to the system.

 ## 📸 Screenshots
-*(Add a link to your screenshots or GIFs here showing the route tracking and edge snapping!)*

 ## 🤝 Contribution